-The primary goal of this course is to train individuals to serve as ANAB technical assessors in the application of ISO 19011, Guidelines for Auditing Management Systems, during the assessment of a forensic science testing or calibration laboratory or a forensic inspection body.
-This course will provide an attendee with a review of ISO/IEC 17025:2017, ANAB Forensic Science Testing and Calibration Laboratories Accreditation Requirements (AR 3125) and the assessment process.
-In addition, through various practical exercises, classroom discussions, and a final examination, each attendee will gain knowledge regarding the ANAB assessment process, learn numerous assessment methods, and acquire skills for performing an assessment and collecting objective evidence.
+The primary goal of this course is to train individuals to serve as an ANAB technical assessor in the application of ISO 19011, Guidelines for Auditing Management Systems, during an assessment of a forensic science testing or calibration laboratory or a forensic inspection body.
+This course will provide participants with a review of ISO/IEC 17025:2017 or ISO/IEC 17020:2012 and the relevant ANAB Forensic Accreditation Requirements (AR 3125 or AR 3120) and the assessment process.
+In addition, through various practical exercises, classroom discussions and a final examination, each attendee will gain knowledge regarding the ANAB assessment process, learn numerous assessment methods and acquire skills for how to perform an assessment and collect, verify and record objective evidence.

 - Gain an understanding of the accreditation requirements and the ANAB accreditation process

-- Learn how to apply ISO/IEC 17025 and the forensic accreditation requirements (AR 3125) to a forensic laboratory
+- Learn how to evaluate and apply ISO/IEC 17025 or ISO/IEC 17020 and the forensic accreditation requirements (AR 3125 or AR 3120) to a forensic management system

-- Obtain information regarding assessment methods and skills for collecting objective evidence
+- Gain information regarding various assessment methods and risks